 I figured I'd focus my first post on a broad topic and what better way than to discuss what this blog will revolve around: data science!
-Actually, when I talk to people about data science, I usually get blank stares, maybe a head nod or two, and if I'm lucky, someone will ask "is that related to big data?".
+Actually, when I talk to most people about data science, I usually get blank stares.
 This is understandable because data science is an emerging field—practically everyone has their own definition, so I'd like to begin by sharing mine.

-Here's my interpretation of data science: the use of data to derive insights or develop a product that bolsters business value.
-I know that sounds comically ambiguous but to put it into context, let's compare data science to data analytics.
+My interpretation of data science is the use of data to derive insights or develop a product that bolsters business value.
+I know that sounds comically ambiguous but to put it into context, let's compare data science to traditional data analytics.

 Data analytics has existed for decades, popularized by the advent of Excel.
-Data analysts come in many flavors: marketing analyst, financial analyst, operations analyst, etc. However, they all utilize data to summarize what is happening in the company or organization.
-Data analytics, which is synonymous with business intelligence when focusing on historical data, is crucial for providing a descriptive picture of correlations or answering questions such as:
+Data analysts come in many flavors: marketing analyst, financial analyst, operations analyst, etc. However, most utilize data to summarize what is happening in the company or organization.
+Data analytics is crucial for providing a descriptive picture of correlations or answering questions such as:

 - How do our costs compare to our competitors?

 - What products or clients are our biggest winners/losers?

 - How are our customers purchasing our products (online vs. brick and mortar)?